jonnonz1/nz-statute-book/acts/public/2003/intellectual-disability-compulsory-care-and-rehabilitation-act-2003.md

 (1) When a person ceases to be a care recipient but does not cease to be liable to detention under a sentence, the person must—
   (a) be taken to a prison to undergo the remainder of the sentence; or (b) be otherwise dealt with according to law as if the person had never been a care recipient.
-(2) The co-ordinator must notify the chief executive of the Department of Corrections about a person to whom subsection (1) applies, and the chief executive must arrange for the person to be taken to a prison within 7 days after the date of the notification.
+(2) The co-ordinator must notify the Chief Executive of the Department of Corrections about a person to whom subsection (1) applies, and the chief executive must arrange for the person to be taken to a prison within 7 days after the date of the notification.
 (3) For the purposes of this section, prison includes a residence for the time being approved under section 142A of the Criminal Justice Act 1985.

 ## Part 6 — Reviews of condition and status of care recipients